ucdavis/cru-computing/collections/_peaks/new-features-change-log.markdown

 ---

 # New Features and Changes
+## July 29, 2019 -- Later in the day...
+* Added filters to the Equipment list for Protection and Availability Levels.

 ## July 29, 2019
 * Added 2 new dropdown fields to Equipment.
 Protection Level and Availability Level.
 * These are visible when the equipment type is one of the following: 'Computer', 'Desktop', 'Laptop', 'Server', 'Cellphone', 'Device'